ae42/pricing-example/README.md

 ### Introduction

-This little projects corresponds to a task of [codekata](http://codekata.com/kata/kata09-back-to-the-checkout/).
+This little project corresponds to a task of [codekata](http://codekata.com/kata/kata09-back-to-the-checkout/).

 It's a possible implementation based on two core ideas: